civican/legisinfo/44-1/bills/C-45/bill_text.md

     **(6)** The Board may terminate third-party management of a First Nation's local revenues, on giving notice to the council of the First Nation, if

-      it is of the opinion that there is no longer a serious risk that the First Nation will default on an obligation to the First Nations Finance Authority **relating to a loan secured by local revenues** and the Authority consents to the termination in writing;
+      it is of the opinion that there is no longer a serious risk that the First Nation will default on an obligation to the First Nations Finance Authority relating to a loan secured by local revenues and the Authority consents to the termination in writing;

-      **in the case of a** First Nation **that** was in default of an obligation to the First Nations Finance Authority **relating to a loan secured by local revenues**, it is of the opinion that the First Nation has remedied the default and the Authority consents to the termination in writing;
+      in the case of a First Nation that was in default of an obligation to the First Nations Finance Authority relating to a loan secured by local revenues, it is of the opinion that the First Nation has remedied the default and the Authority consents to the termination in writing;

       it is of the opinion that the situation for which third-party management of the First Nation's local revenues was required has been remedied; or

-      in the case of third-party management that was imposed by the Board following receipt of a notice under subsection 86(4), the First Nations Finance Authority has, in writing, requested the termination and stated its reasons for the request.
+      in the case of third-party management that was **assumed** by the Board following receipt of a notice under subsection 86(4), the First Nations Finance Authority has, in writing, requested the termination and stated its reasons for the request.

 ### Section 28